 If your credit score is in good shape, a balance transfer to a lower interest rate credit card might be worth considering, Stratton says.
 But if your credit history has you on shaky ground, you might want to look into debt consolidation or negotiating a payoff plan with your credit card issuers.

-When was the last time you checked your credit report?
+FREE TOOL: When was the last time you checked your credit report?
 Get it free at myBankrate.

 Imagine your debt-free life

 If you're feeling like the guy in that old TV ad who's lamenting, "I'm in debt up to my eyeballs," it may be hard to see a solution and even harder to move past your anxiety to implement it.

 McClary suggests trying a little visualization therapy.
 Picture yourself debt-free.

 - How would you live?

 - What longtime goals would you be able to accomplish?